gov-cy/staging-govcy-design-system-docs/src/patterns/question_pages.md

 tags: "pages"
 description: "This pattern explains when to use question pages and what elements they need to include."
 ---
 This pattern explains when to use question pages and what elements they need to include.

-Note: All code examples in this pattern shows only the `Before main` and `Main` sections.
-In a real implementation make sure to use the [govcy page template](../../getting-started/page-template/).
+Note that all code examples in this pattern shows only the `Before main` and `Main` sections.

 ## When to use this pattern
 Follow this pattern whenever you need to ask users questions within your service.